bareos/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos/benchmarks.rst

    BM_populatetree                +0.1234         +0.1257            25            28            25            28
    BM_markfiles                   +0.0297         +0.0291             4             4             4             4

-What it does is for every benchmark from the first run it looks for the benchmark with exactly the same name in the second run, and then compares the results.
+What it does is for every benchmark from the first run it looks for the benchmark with the same name in the second run, and then compares the results.
 If the names differ, the benchmark is omitted from the diff.
-As you can note, the values in Time and CPU columns are calculated as (new - old) / old.
+As you can note, the values in Time and CPU columns are calculated as ``(new - old) / old``.

-The same could be done by comparing the json outputs of both benchmarks, or even by comparing a binary with a json output.
+The same could be done by comparing the JSON outputs of both benchmarks, or even by comparing a binary with a JSON output.

 Example: